KAI20220922/RSAwareATTK/README.md

 # Usage

-The following snippet reproduces the **white-box RS-aware attack** used in the paper *A Targeted Attack against Certifiably Robust Smoothed Classifiers* (WIFS 2025):
+The following snippet reproduces the **targeted RS-aware attack** used in the paper *A Targeted Attack against Certifiably Robust Smoothed Classifiers* (WIFS 2025):

 ```python
 attacker = RSAwareATTK(